What is gazumping?

 - Keep your communications clear and be easily contactable

-- Demonstrate that you’re prepared by having a mortgage agreement in place
+- Demonstrate that you’re prepared by having a mortgage in principle

 - Have your deposit saved and ready to go